The Angels Branch

 Today, the unique and colorful Angels Branch is but a forgotten footnote in the annals of California Gold Rush history.
 Many sections of the right-of-way have been reclaimed by nature in the 70-plus years since abandonment, and a large portion of the line near Melones now lies beneath the waters of the lake that bears that community's name.
 But if one knows just where to look, however, much evidence still remains to mark the railroad's passing: Stark reminders of an economic boom gone bust, and of a golden age too wonderful to last.

-Thanks to Steven Cope for contributing information about this route.
+Thanks to Steven Cope for contributing information.